Author Topic: Another Sassy Shad modification and no-tail grub bodies in general (Read 4538 times)

 and:

 The top one I found online and was intrigued by the body ridges and bumpy tail.
-Caught fish!
+It caught fish galore!

 Offline Muskygary